MilanKalkenings/data_science_course/README.md

 focus on the signal instead of the noise in your data

 - overfitting and underfitting
-- parameter norm penalties
-- dropout
-- data augmentation (smote, image augmentation, text augmentation)
+- adding noise to the model (dropout)
+- limiting the range of weights (parameter norm penalties, early stopping, parameter sharing)

-## 14. meta learning
+## 14. transfer learning
-improve neural networks with meta learning
+improve neural networks with transfer learning

 - fine tuning pretrained models
 - multi-task learning